nu7hatch/desantapp/README.md

 Copyright (C) 2012 by Chris Kowalik a.k.a nu7hatch

-_Airstrip_ is distributed under an MIT-style license.
+_Desant_ is distributed under an MIT-style license.
 See LICENSE for details.